Equipping post-graduates with the leadership skills they will need to transform their nation, communities and families.

 – World Health Organization

-Providing rural Afghanistan with the educational, medical, business and agricultural tools they need to thrive.
+Providing rural Afghanistan with the educational, medical, and business tools they need to thrive.

 “I am so happy my children will have it better than I did when I was their age.
 Many thanks to Morning Star!”